Introducing Markforged Simulation Software

 Benefits of Markforged Simulation

-Simulation enables the virtual validation of parts from within Eiger as part of the slice and print workflow.
+Markforged Simulation enables the virtual validation of parts from within Eiger as part of the slice and print workflow.
 Because it is cloud-based and accessed on a subscription basis, Simulation doesn’t require investments in costly validation tools or onsite hardware.

 Parts can be validated by entering a few parameters and clicking a few buttons, eliminating the need for time-consuming analysis by experts.
 Simulation even takes the guesswork out of print configurations, enabling the optimization of settings to improve strength, reduce material costs or shorten print time.

-With Simulation, there’s no need for multiple design-print-test-iterations or overbuilding parts.
+With Markforged Simulation, there’s no need for multiple design-print-test-iterations or overbuilding parts.
 Designers can optimize the part for the specific application and know before printing that it will meet performance requirements.
 Organizations can save hundreds or thousands of dollars per part in labor and material costs while gaining faster delivery of trusted parts.

 Designers also gain the confidence to use thermoplastic and fiber-reinforced parts in applications that would traditionally require metal.
 This enables organizations to maximize the benefits of additive manufacturing.